dragonflydb/documentation/docs/cloud/datastores.md

 By default the data store will consist of a single Dragonfly server, to create a highly available data store see [High Availability](#high-availability).
 For cluster mode please see [Cluster Mode](#cluster-mode).

-Once the data store is created, clicking the data store row will open a drawer with the data store configuration, including the auto generated passkey and a redis compatible *connection string*.
+Once the data store is created, clicking the data store row will open a drawer with the data store configuration, including the auto generated passkey and a redis compatible *connection URI*.

-Once the data store *Status* becomes *Active* you can try access it with e.g. `redis-cli -u <connection string> PING` For more information on how to connect to the data store see [Connecting to Data Store](#connecting-to-data-store).
+Once the data store *Status* becomes *Active* you can try access it with e.g. `redis-cli -u <connection URI> PING` For more information on how to connect to the data store see [Connecting to Data Store](#connecting-to-data-store).

 To update the data store configuration click the pencil edit button in the top right of the drawer.